-Nationally recognized as a leading progressive voice in Congress for working families, Congresswoman Linda T. Sánchez has fought to strengthen our communities by helping small businesses create more good paying jobs, increasing access to educational opportunities, and helping hard working people get ahead.
+Nationally recognized as a leading progressive voice in Congress for working families, Congresswoman Linda T. Sánchez has fought to strengthen our communities by helping small businesses create more good-paying jobs, increasing access to educational opportunities, and helping hard-working people get ahead.

-The sixth of seven children, Linda Sánchez was born in Orange, CA to immigrant parents from Mexico.
+The sixth of seven children, Rep. Sánchez was born in Orange, CA to immigrant parents from Mexico.
 She attended the University of California, Berkeley, where she earned a Bachelor of Arts in Spanish Literature with an emphasis in Bilingual Education.
 After working as a bilingual aide and ESL instructor to pay for school, she earned her law degree from the University of California, Los Angeles.

-Linda Sánchez serves on the powerful and prestigious House Committee on Ways and Means.
+Rep. Sánchez serves on the powerful and prestigious House Committee on Ways and Means.
 Ways and Means is the chief tax-writing committee in Congress and also plays a critical role in federal legislation on trade, Social Security, and Medicare.
-As a member of the Ways and Means Committee, Linda is a steadfast advocate for protecting seniors’ Social Security and Medicare, ensuring U.S. workers and their employers get a fair deal in trade agreements, and reforming the tax code to create an even playing field for the middle class.
+As a member of the Ways and Means Committee, Rep. Sánchez is a steadfast advocate for protecting seniors’ Social Security and Medicare, ensuring U.S. workers and their employers get a fair deal in trade agreements, and reforming the tax code to create an even playing field for the middle class.

-Linda Sánchez has served in the United States House of Representatives since 2003 and currently represents California’s 38th Congressional District.
+Rep. Sánchez has served in the United States House of Representatives since 2003 and currently represents California’s 38th Congressional District.
 She is dedicated to reducing crime in our communities, making schools safe for all children, providing quality education and affordable health care, and cleaning up the air and water in Southern California.

-Linda Sánchez and her husband, James Sullivan, are the proud parents of Joaquín Sánchez Sullivan, and his Sullivan brothers: Brendan, Jack, and Seamus.
+Rep. Sánchez and her husband, James Sullivan, are the proud parents of Joaquín Sánchez Sullivan, and his Sullivan brothers: Brendan, Jack, and Seamus.
 Back home in California, the lifelong LA Dodgers fan enjoys taking the family’s miniature Schnauzers, Brooklyn and Scully, on walks along Whittier’s greenway trail and on hikes up to the Turnbull Canyon water tower.